-One of the questions I'm most often confronted with as I speak with pool shoppers in Virginia and Maryland, as well as across the country, is: How big should our pool be?
+I speak with pool shoppers in Virginia and Maryland, as well as across the country.
+One of the questions I'm most often confronted with: How big should our pool be?

 This is certainly an important question to ask.
 The pool's size and shape has no means of being pulled, stretched, or even shrunk after it's in the ground.
-It's one of those decisions that need to be correct the first time, as there is no turning back.
+The decision needs to be correct the first time, as there is no turning back.

 So how does one know what size to choose?

 How do I choose the right pool size for my family?